CAIDA/rsdos-crawler/README.md

 > Crawler for Targets of RSDoS Attacks at the UCSD Network Telescope

 Its purpose is to crawl targets of Randomly and Uniformly Spoofed Denial-of-Service attacks (RSDoS attacks) observed at the UCSD Network Telescope.
-The crawler streams the observed attacks there, organizes them into distinct targets by the IP addresses and start times.
+The crawler streams the observed attacks there, organizes them into distinct attacks by the IP addresses and start times.
 Then it tries to crawl these targets, or rather their hosts, and records the responses send by them.